-1. be carried out on an irregular basis so as to monitor compliance at all operations, including those which operate nights, weekends or holidays;

-2. occur without prior notice to the person being inspected or any of his agents or employees, except for necessary onsite meetings; and terms and purposes of, the applicable program, any condition of an exploration or development operations approval or permit imposed under the Act or these regulations.
+- 1. be carried out on an irregular basis so as to monitor compliance at all operations, including those which operate nights, weekends or holidays; - 2. occur without prior notice to the person being inspected or any of his agents or employees, except for necessary onsite meetings; and - 3. include the prompt filing of inspection reports adequate to enforce the requirements of, and to carry out the terms and purposes of, the applicable program, any condition of an exploration or development operations approval or permit imposed under the Act or these regulations.